RuxinShi/MRSPLIT/README.md

 All the .qmd files can be opened using RStudio (with Quarto installed).
 They are quite similar to R Markdown files but are more user-friendly.
 They can be also viewed online, with R codes included in the chunks.

- If you have any questions, please feel free to email me.
+ If you have any questions, please feel free to email shiruxin@msu.edu